On 9 October 1986, police were searching Malcom Hardee’s home for crumbs.

-But this wasn’t some promotional stunt – he simply lived comedy.
+But this wasn’t some promotional stunt – the man just lived comedy.
 And in 1991, he founded his second (and only surviving) comedy club; Up The Creek.
 The creek, to be specific, is Deptford Creek jutting out from the banks of the Thames in Greenwich.
 Right at the collar where it meets the river, you’ll find the venue.

-It’s a two floor-space, and on the upper deck in the bar you’ll find a Last Supper-style mural with Hardee as ‘Jesus’ sup-rounded by disciples like Jo Brand & Julian Clary.
-Ben Elton is Judas Iscariot.
+It’s a two floor-space, and on the upper deck in the bar you’ll find a Last Supper-style mural with Hardee as ‘Jesus’ surrounded by disciples like Jo Brand & Julian Clary (Ben Elton is Judas Iscariot.)
 Downstairs is the stage, upon which those disciples have all performed.
 When it first opened, the place was a crucible, wherein heckling was positively encouraged, but it’s mellowed since then.
 Over the years, it’s helped launch careers of names like Reeves & Mortimer, Harry Hill, Jimmy Carr and Jo Brand, and more.

 The regular events include the Sunday Special, where the biggest names come to stand up – regulars have included Flight Of The Conchords, Daniel Kitson, Sean Lock, Simon Amstell, Rich Hall, Alan Carr, Michael Mcintyre, Dara O’Briain, Stephen Merchant, and Russell Howard.
 Then there’s the Blackout, in which the audience can literally shut down the stage lights if the comic isn’t funny enough.